-The Advanced Development Soccer League Mission Statement:
+The Advanced Development Soccer League ADSL Mission Statement:

 The ADSL is focused on creating and maintaining an environment that allows the best opportunity for younger players to develop their soccer skills.
 The League is based on the belief that tracking scores and standings do not enhance development and hence will not be recorded.
 Each club must have one main point of contact for all information.

 Rules and Procedures: